andrew/ultimate-awesome/README.md

 - [awesome-red](https://github.com/prozion/awesome-red) - Awesome list of pro-communist cooperative initiatives.
 - [awesome-links](https://github.com/ptsurko/awesome-links) - Awesome links about front-end.
 - [awesome-ml-for-cybersecurity](https://github.com/r3p3r/awesome-ml-for-cybersecurity) - Machine Learning for Cyber Security.
+- [awesome-cpu-first-ai](https://github.com/ranjithrajv/awesome-cpu-first-ai) - Curated, evidence-backed list of runtimes, formats & tools for running AI inference on CPU — start with CPU, justify the GPU.
 - [wordleweb](https://github.com/rarelygoeshere/wordleweb) - My own list of Wordle-like games and other assorted variations of this game format.
 Hope people enjoy and contribute to this!.
 - [my-awesome-starred](https://github.com/rcmdnk/my-awesome-starred) - A curated list of my GitHub stars!.
 - [Perplexity-Connectors-awesome-list-](https://github.com/rdmgator12/Perplexity-Connectors-awesome-list-) - A curated directory of every connector in Perplexity's Computer integration surface — organized by category with descriptions and use cases.